Skip to main content

 Audien: Most Affordable

 We chose Audien as the Most Affordable OTC hearing aid because it’s the least expensive on this list by about $200.
-For such a low price, these hearing aids come with some unexpectedly advanced features, like rechargeable batteries and Bluetooth.
+For such a low price, these hearing aids come with some unexpectedly advanced features, like rechargeable batteries, Bluetooth, and a unique touchscreen case in the new Atom X.

 Audien